isomerpages/moe-acspri/_our-programmes/Aesthetics (Art & Music).md

 music extracts. &nbsp;Pupils are then&nbsp;taught to create their own dance routines &nbsp;in groups so as to enable a better appreciation of the&nbsp;arts through creative learning.</p>
+<h5><strong>SHOWCASE</strong></h5>
 <h6>Recess Concerts</h6>
 <p>Recess Concerts serve as a platform for students to showcase their talents
 in the performing arts.
 ACS (P) also aims to educate students on concert etiquette.
 These concerts are held during recess and the audience comprises students from the performers’ classes.
 It is in this non-threatening, familiar setting that the performers feel more at ease to express themselves.</p>
+<p>Art-Science Corner</p>
+<p>The Art-Science Corner is a dynamic space that bridges the worlds of art
+and science, showcasing creative works centered on sustainability and environmental awareness.
+This space encourages cross-disciplinary collaboration, sparking meaningful dialogue about sustainability through innovative artistic expression.</p>
 <h4><strong>Events</strong></h4>
 <h6>Arts Fest</h6>
 <p>Arts Fest in ACS(P) is an annual event alternating between performing
 arts and visual arts.
-Arts Fest Kaleidoscope focuses on showcasing our students’ talents in the performing arts, namely the Choir, Synergy Performing Arts Group, Guitar Ensemble and String Ensemble.
+Arts Fest Kaleidoscope focuses on showcasing our students’ talents in the performing arts, namely the Choir and Synergy Performing Arts Group.
 We also aim to provide students with exposure to various arts groups and performances during this event.</p>
 <p>Arts Fest Appreciate! focuses on showcasing our students’ artwork in an
 exhibition, featuring a wide range of displays selected from each class.</p>
 <h6>Aesthetics CCAs</h6>
 <p>Students have an array of aesthetics CCAs to choose from, both in the
 performing and visual arts.
-The Choir, Guitar Ensemble, String Ensemble, Synergy Performing Arts Groups and Art Club provide an avenue for performing and creative expression.
+The Choir, Synergy Performing Arts Groups and Art Club provide an avenue for performing and creative expression.
 This is in line with our mission to provide a holistic education for all ACS(P) students.</p>
 <h5><strong>Events</strong></h5>
 <p>Arts Fest Kaleidoscope and Arts Fest Appreciate! are held biannually with
 focus on showcasing pupils’ talents in the arts.
 The focus of Arts Fest